Battle of the Counts: Battle

 The battle began with a force of Narjot's 84 Angevin galleys advancing against a force of 40-45 Aragonese galleys under Lauria.
 While Lauria's forces waited in the gulf, Narjot organized his ships into diamond-like phalanxes, advancing together to try to break the Aragonese line.
-Each diamond was composed of nine ships, commanded by a high-ranking officer.
+Each diamond was composed of nine ships, with each formation commanded by a high-ranking officer.
 In total, seven of these diamonds were formed, while the remaining Angevin ships followed behind as a reserve.
 By adopting such a formation, the Angevin ships were able to mutually support each-other while fighting in formation.

 As the Angevins advanced, Lauria ordered his ships to scatter in the bay - a feint, intended to force the Angevins to pursue him and expend valuable energy in a chase.
 This plan worked, and the Angevin formations gradually grew further apart, stripping them of their ability to come to each-others aid if attacked.
 When the Angevin diamonds were sufficiently separated, Lauria's fleet turned and charged, devastating the Angevin vanguard, the disorganized positioning of the Angevin ships allowing Lauria to defeat them in detail.
 Several Angevin ships were disabled or captured during this action, while the remaining Angevin ships attempted to close into tighter formation.

 Having crushed the Angevin vanguard, Lauria held his ships back as the main body of the Angevin fleet regrouped, letting the Angevin crews exhaust their projectiles and tire under the summer sun; soon after, the Aragonese ships closed to range with the Angevin galleys, decimating their crews with crossbows and javelins.
 The formations of both sides fell apart, and the battle became a fierce melee - an outcome that favored the more experienced Aragonese crews.
 The French-style heavy infantry were cumbersome in galley fighting, while the elite almogavar light infantry of the Aragonese proved deadly in boarding actions.
 Their crews depleted and oars broken, many of the Angevin galleys were captured.
 Seeing the destruction of the main body of the fleet, the 12 Genoese galleys fled, further disadvantaging the Angevins.